 Taurus model 608 eight shot 38/357 and others.

 Ruger models SP-101 and GP 100, Redhawk and Super Redhawk chambered in 44 Magnum, 45 Colt, 454 Casull, and 480.

 .454 Casull/45 Colt revolvers can be cut for moon clips and you can also use a special thick cut clip which will allow you to shoot 45 ACP.
 See ***SPECIAL NOTE below.

-ALL CONVERSIONS ARE $100.00 PLUS $16.00 SHIPPING AND includes THREE MOON CLIPS.
+ALL CONVERSIONS ARE $150.00 PLUS $23.00 SHIPPING AND includes THREE MOON CLIPS.
 All you need to send is the cylinder with extractor rod and not the complete gun which saves considerable money on shipping.
-Extra clips are available and normally run $40.00 per 10, but some clips such as for the Colt Trooper and Python, seven round, etc. cost $30.00 per 5 because they are difficult to make and demand is low.
+Extra clips are available and normally run $80.00 per 10, but some clips such as for the Colt Trooper and Python, seven round, etc. cost $85.00 per 10 because they are difficult to make and demand is low.
+We now have thin clips for Winchester and other small extractor groove cases.
+Three standard clips come with each conversion.
 Turn around time is around two weeks or less.